Repertoi-e/light-std/README.md

 ## Principles

 - **Clean code**
-> Readibility is most important.
-Comments are a powerful tool to explain WHY and the philosophy of something done (not is done).
+> Readibility and reasonability are most important.
+Comments are a powerful tool to explain WHY (not WHAT is done) and the philosophy behind it.

 - **Less code is better**
 > Every line of code is a liability and a possible source of bugs and security holes.
-We avoid big dependencies.
+So we avoid big dependencies.

 - **Closer to C than to modern C++**
 > Ditch copy/move constructors, destructors, exceptions.
-This reduces the amount of bloat code and supposedly increases our confidence that the code is doing what we expect.
+This reduces the amount of abstractions and bloat code and increases our confidence that the code is doing what we expect.

 - **Code reusability**
-> Using C++20 features: terse templates, concepts, and modules, we can do conditional procedure compilation and
-> combine functions in ways to reduce code, which otherwise would be a combinatorial amount.
-Examples: `parse.cppm` and `array_like.cppm`
+> Using C++20 features: terse templates, concepts, and modules, we can do conditional procedure compilation and combine functions in ways to reduce code, which otherwise would be a combinatorial amount.
+Examples: `parse.cppm` and `array_like.cppm`.
+Conditional procedure compilation even leads to performance improvement (even in Debug), and in C++20 it doesn't require ugly macro magic which makes code difficult to reason about (most of the time it's as simple as `if constexpr`).

 ## Documentation